-While waiting at Town Hall Monday night (prepared for the Community Preparedness Committee meeting that must have been cancelled) I decided to use the time to write about preparedness, a favorite topic.
+While waiting at Town Hall Monday night (fully prepared for the scheduled Community Preparedness Committee meeting that must have been cancelled without notice) I decided to use the time to write about preparedness, a favorite topic.
 I’ve spent significant professional and personal time over the past 20 years in this arena; from my past and current work helping governments and utilities with the design, protection and recovery of critical infrastructure (primarily electricity and natural gas systems) to the efforts I have taken to improve the National Security of our country.

 I recently had a conversation about proposed changes to the National Response Framework (created by FEMA and utilized nationwide at all levels).
 I thought it would be good to connect those changes to preparedness in New Castle.